Storage Share Newsletter 2016

 Onions — 5 lbs — These yellow ones store very well, until the sun shines again, March or so.
 Easy Storage Tip: Basement or hanging basket.

-Leeks — 6 — Depends on yields, we’ll count this week.
+Leeks — probably 6 — Depends on yields, we’ll count this week.
 They got pretty thick and long this year — there’s a lot of leek in there!
-This is one of the crops that just took off this summer with the moderate temps and frequent rains.
+Once again this is one of the crops that just took off this summer with the moderate temps and frequent rains.
 Think of leeks like mild, glamorous onions.
 Our favorite use is in quiche, with red peppers and spinach or kale (fresh or frozen.)
 Leeks also freeze well, chopped raw in a bag, they can keep a month or two but then may start losing flavor.
 Easy Storage Tip: Fridge.

 Garlic — 5 heads– These should store until January or even February.
 We do have extra for sale if you like.
 Easy Storage Tip: Countertop or hanging basket.